jdefrance7/SeniorDesignProject/Arduino/README.md

 Multiple sub-projects were created to test the functionality of various portions of this project.
 A brief description of the main project(s) and each supporting sketche are included below.

 Please note that the `libraries` folder is not itself a project sketch but rather contains the source code for libraries used throughout the project.

-## Libraries

-Contains the source code of libraries used in sketches.
+Read the `libraries` documentation to learn more.

 ---